Iowa QSO Party 2024

 Iowa QSO Party High Council (contest committee):

-- Clint Miller, K0GR, High Council Chair
+- Clint Miller, K0GR, High Council Grand Master (committee chair)

 - Paul Cowley, W0YR